Lawns – Light Needed

 Tall fescue is classified as a “cool season” grass.
 It stays green year-round.
 Bermudagrass, zoysiagrass, centipedegrass, seashore paspalum and St. Augustinegrass are all classified as “warm season” grasses.
-They are green most of the year but turn brown (or light green, in the case of St. Augustinegrass grown on the coast) and go dormant in winter.
+They are green most of the year but turn brown (or light green, in the case of St. Augustinegrass) and go dormant in winter.

 Tall fescue is the most shade-tolerant grass but NO grass will grow very well in less than four hours of direct sunshine (or eight hours of filtered light under tall trees).
 Six hours of direct sunshine is a minimum for vigorous growth.
 Red fescue and bluegrass are somewhat more shade-tolerant…but they are not heat tolerant.
 Plant them only if you can keep the summer temperatures below 90 degrees (hah!).